xddinside/pixxel-ed/README.md

     - [x] in the student dashboard, the user can see their mentors (only if they're a student), and can chat with their mentors.
         - [x] use the mentorIds to iterate through and show each mentor

-- [ ] add dummy data for convex table to show multiple mentors (manly for the find-mentor page)
+- [x] add dummy data for convex table to show multiple mentors (manly for the find-mentor page)

 - [x] create chat section between mentors and students
     - [x] setup image and document uploads and doc downloads in the chat for both sides

-- [ ] make the file upload buttons nicer (acd check document upload and download like pdf)
+- [x] make the file upload buttons nicer (and check document upload and download like pdf)

 - [ ] add a notification button on the topright in nav between the user profile from clerk and the mode toggle button (the notif button shows only if the user is logged in).
     - Handle the logic to send a notification there in a notification bubble if a chat message is received from anyone.